ahanabhattchrya/foodbanksnyc/README.md

 # About

-This is the project submission that won first place for the Black Wings hackathon hosted by Rewriting the code built by Ahana Bhattacharya, Alice Wang, Alisha Khan and Huyen Pham.
+This is the project submission that won first place in the Black Wings hackathon hosted by Rewriting the code.
+Built by Ahana Bhattacharya, Alice Wang, Alisha Khan and Huyen Pham.

 Even before the COVID-19 pandemic, New York City struggled with a hunger crisis.
 According to City Harvest, the pre-COVID figures show that 2.5 million working-age New Yorkers were struggling to make ends meet.
 Nearly 1.2 million New Yorkers were experiencing food insecurity (defined by the U.S. Department of Agriculture as a “lack of constant access to enough food for an active, healthy life”).
 During the current pandemic, the situation is even more dire: Over 1.5 million New Yorkers are struggling to feed themselves and their families (38% increase from pre-COVID statistics).
 One in four children are experiencing food insecurity (49% increase from pre-COVID statistics).